 Possible Wi-Fi Range Issue

-If the device Alexa is trying to connect to is a distance from your router, then it would have low Wi-Fi signal.
+If the device Alexa is unresponsive and trying to connect to is a distance from your router, then it would have a low Wi-Fi signal.
 In this case, these devices can be much more susceptible to interference from other radio signals, or even physical obstructions like closed doors.

 To check this there are a variety of Wi-Fi signal checker apps you can install on your phone.
 I usually just run the same Google “speed test” check, except this time I stand beside the device as opposed to the Wi-Fi router.
 If I cannot load Google from this distant location, then you may need to invest in a Wi-Fi extender or upgrade to mesh Wi-Fi to improve signal strength.

-3. Power cycle your devices (Turn them off and on again!)
+3. If the Alexa Device is Unresponsive, Power cycle your connected device (Turn it off and on again!)

 Once all of the devices boot back up, try the voice command again to see if Alexa can successfully communicate.

 A lot of smart devices have a separate app created by the manufacturer where you can control the device directly.
 Dealing with an Alexa device is unresponsive might require a quick check of the Alexa app to ensure the device is properly set up and connected.

 Try opening the app and see if your device responds to commands from that app.
 If the device doesn’t respond, then the problem is not with Alexa but with the actual device.

 In this instance, there are a few things to try …

 - As in point 3, I’ve previously restarted both the device as well as closing and re-opening the app which sometimes works.